 “Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’”
 John 7:38

 Picture that imagery for a moment.
 Rather than cracked, dusty, dead dirt—like when self-pity, frustration and exhaustion reign in our heart—an active, bubbling, crisp river of life is available to every believer.
 Scratch that, it isn’t simply available, Jesus says it is ready to flow from our redeemed hearts!

 Why did Christ say this?
-He makes this proclamation during the Feast of Booths, one of three “pilgrim feasts” ordained by God’s Law, in which Jewish people were to come before the Lord to rest, celebrate, and offer sacrifices to Him.
+He makes this proclamation during the Feast of Booths, one of three “pilgrim feasts” ordained by God’s Law, in which Jewish people were to come before the Lord to rest and celebrate God’s provision.

-A tradition had been added by the Jews, in which a priest would pour out water as a sacrifice, to demonstrate God’s blessing of rain upon their crops.
-Christ uses this occasion to explain that not only does He provide physical water that nourishes plants, but living water that saves eternal souls.
+A tradition had been added by the Jews, in which a priest would pour out water as a sacrifice, to demonstrate God’s blessing.
+Christ uses this occasion to explain that not only does He provide physical water that nourishes bodies, but living water that saves eternal souls.